Whatever the secret is, she has discovered it."

 BOOMER: JazRokPop EP, and international Singer/Songwriter Kyle Vincent, for his album DETOUR, Debra's lyrics have illuminated the lights of Off-Broadway in the short musical, THE DEPENDENTS.
 She is currently the lyricist of TURMOIL!
 A New Musical.

 Debra continues to make her mark writing songs with command and vision for the pop, rock, dance, country, and Hot AC markets.
 Her songs have been cut by Warner Music Spain artist INNOCENCE, and the 2012 & 2014 winners of OTTAWA IDOL.

-Debra was just named Best Lyricist at the 2017 HOLLYWOOD MUSIC IN MEDIA AWARDS, having previously won in 2016, as well as winning Best Adult Contemporary/AAA Song.
+Debra is a two-time Best Lyricist winner at the 2016 & 2017 HOLLYWOOD MUSIC IN MEDIA AWARDS, having previously won for Best Adult Contemporary/AAA Song.
 She recently collaborated with Weezer's Brian Bell writing rock songs for his band The Relationship, who's new record "Clara Obscura" is available now.